 When it comes to comforting, satisfying, and simple meals, South Indian is one of the cuisines that instantly comes to my mind.
 And my absolute favorite in it is this Vegetable Stew.

-This meal is vegan and gluten-free, so if anyone looking for an easy option like this here is your dish.
+Vegetable Stew is vegan and gluten-free, so if anyone looking for an easy option like this here is your dish.

 It is also a great way to use up your leftover vegetables in the fridge.
-I often make this stew when I have a few of everything in my fridge.
+I often make this vegetable stew when I have a few of everything in my fridge.

 This Vegetable Stew is,